This Crock Pot Chicken Pot Pie Soup recipe is a new twist on a classic chicken pot pie recipe!

 - 1 cup half and half

-In the bottom of the slow cooker, layer the onions, celery and garlic cloves.
+- In the bottom of the slow cooker, layer the onions, celery, and garlic cloves.
 Place the chicken breasts on top of the vegetables and pour the stock over the chicken.
-Sprinkle the chicken with thyme, salt and pepper.
+Add bouillon, poultry seasoning, thyme, salt, and pepper.

 - Place the lid on the slow cooker and cook for 3 hours on high or 6 hours on low.

-Remove the chicken from the slow cooker and shred into bite-sized pieces with a fork.
+- Remove the chicken from the slow cooker and shred it into bite-sized pieces with a fork.
 Return to the slow cooker.
 Stir in the peas and carrots.

-Whisk the half and half together with the cornstarch.
+- In a small bowl, whisk the half and half and cornstarch.
 Pour the mixture into the slow cooker and stir to combine.
 Cook for an additional 20 minutes.

-Ladle the soup into bowls and top with the pie crust crumbles.
+- Ladle the soup into bowls and top with baked pastry.
 Sprinkle with parsley and fresh thyme, if desired.
 Serve immediately.